ty6368/com.att.schemas.v2/README.txt

-This repository contaions the Developer Documentation Schema describing the API Platform in terms of two Developer TYPES:
+This repository contains the Developer Documentation Schema describing the API Platform in terms of two Developer TYPES:
 	1) REST
 	2) HTML5 SDK